-Wisconsin is blessed with over 13,000 miles of beautiful trout streams that have prolific mayfly, stonefly and caddis hatches which create great opportunities for fly fishing for brook, rainbow and brown trout throughout the trout season.
-The state also offers a variety of stream types to fly fish, from the spring creeks of the driftless area in Southwest Wisconsin to the freestone rivers of central and northern Wisconsin and the Great Lake tributaries for steelhead and salmon fishing.
+Wisconsin is blessed with over 13,000 miles of beautiful trout streams.
+Many of the streams have prolific mayfly, stonefly, and caddisfly hatches that create great opportunities for fly fishing for brook, rainbow, and brown trout throughout Wisconsin's inland trout season.
+The state also offers a variety of different stream types to fly fish, from the spring creeks of the driftless area in Southwest Wisconsin to the freestone rivers of central and northern Wisconsin and the Great Lake tributaries for steelhead and salmon fishing.

-The freestone trout streams of northern Wisconsin offers many fly fishing opportunities to catch wild brown, brook and rainbow trout while immersed in beautiful forest scenery.
-There is something truly special about wading in the iron-colored northern Wisconsin trout streams surrounded by tall majestic pines, deep blue skies and watching deer, eagles and other forest creatures in their natural setting.
+The freestone trout streams of northern Wisconsin offer many fly fishing opportunities to catch wild brown, brook, and rainbow trout while immersed in beautiful forest scenery.
+There is something truly special about wading in the tea-colored northern Wisconsin trout streams surrounded by tall majestic pines, and deep blue skies and watching deer, eagles, and other forest creatures in their natural setting.

-Northern Wisconsin freestone trout streams, such as the Bois Brule River, White and Namekagon Rivers have an abundance of mayfly, stonefly, caddisflies and other aquatic insects that hatch throughout the Wisconsin trout fishing season.
+Northern Wisconsin freestone trout streams, such as the Bois Brule River, White and Namekagon Rivers have an abundance of mayflies, stoneflies, caddisflies, and other aquatic insects that hatch throughout the Wisconsin trout fishing season.
 If you are not familiar with the various mayfly species that hatch on Wisconsin trout streams see the Wisconsin Mayfly Hatch Chart.
-For more detailed information, including preferred nymph habitat, general time of day emergence and spinner falls see: Overview of the Wisconsin Mayfly Characteristics.
+For caddisfly hatches see: Lifecycle of Caddisflies and Overview of Caddisflies of Wisconsin.